ericschoettle/ping-pong/README.md

                         4                             ping-pong
                         pong
                         ping-pong
-  * _When a number that is a multiple of three, five, or fifteen is removed, all text origionally resulting from that number is also removed.
+  * _When a number that is a multiple of three, five, or fifteen is removed, all text origionally resulting from that number is also removed._

 ## Setup/Installation Requirements

 _{Simply double click on index.html to open the page in a web browser.
 Application is compatible with all modern web browsers}_

 ## Known Bugs

-_{When remove is highlighted but not by hover, removing the word }_
+_{Remove functionality is broken}_

 ## Support and contact details